 III.
-Sample Tables
+Sample Table

 Table 9-1 is optional for all schools, including those pursuing initial accreditation and schools in the continuous improvement review (CIR) process.
-Table 9-1 is intended to capture all of the school's societal impact activities a school's societal impact activities related to its chosen focus area(s), including those pertaining to Standards 1,4,8, and 9.
-Schools may find this format to be helpful in reporting the outcomes/impact of their societal impact activities and initiatives.
+Table 9-1 is intended to capture a school's societal impact activities related to its chosen focus area(s), including those pertaining to Standards 1,4,8, and 9.
 A narrative format may be used instead of the table if a school so desires.
 Whether presented in this table or a narrative format, the focus should be on the outcomes/impact of the school's activities; it should not simply be a list of activities with no associated outcomes.

-Schools A school may complete Table 9-1 using the U.N.
-Sustainable

-Development Goals (SDGs) nomenclature as a convenient categorization tool, or the school may use a label of theirits choice.
+Schools may complete Table 9-1 using the Sustainable Development Goals (SDGs) nomenclature as a convenient categorization tool, or the school may use a label of their choice.
+The following example is for illustrative purposes only.